ni/nimi-python/docs/nirfsg/class.rst

             :param relative_to:

                 Specifies the reference position in the waveform.
-The position and :py:attr:`nirfsg.Session.OFFSET` together determine where to start loading data into the waveform. **Defined Values** :
+The position and :py:attr:`nirfsg.Session.OFFSET` together determine where to start loading data into the waveform.

+                                        **Defined Values:**

                 +-------------------------------------------------+---------------+------------------------------------------------------------------+
                 | Name                                            | Value         | Description                                                      |